 Where will the world of science and technology lead us by 2030?
 Companies today are investing in exciting innovations, such as brain-machine interfaces and artificial intelligence, that will guarantee that our lives will transform exponentially in the future.

-Companies such as Elon Musk’s Neuralink, Facebook, and DARPA are investing into how artificial intelligence (AI), the internet of things, and other technologies can better our lives.
-Such exciting technology makes not only for a more humanistic future, but also a trans-humanistic future.
+Companies such as Elon Musk’s Neuralink, Facebook, and DARPA are investing in how artificial intelligence (AI), the internet of things, and other technologies can better our lives.
+Such exciting technology makes not only for a more humanistic future but also a trans-humanistic future.

 1. Body Augmentation